BillFront/re-frame-bootstrap-toggle/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/re-frame-bootstrap-toggle.svg)](https://clojars.org/re-frame-bootstrap-toggle)

 # re-frame Bootstrap Toggle
-Bootstrap Toggle is a highly flexible Bootstrap plugin that converts checkboxes into toggles.
+Bootstrap Toggle is a flexible Bootstrap plugin that converts checkboxes into toggles.
 This is fully reactive rewrite of the JavaScript part for [re-frame].
 It doesn't use checkboxes and of course no jQuery!
+And actually, it doesn't even depend on re-frame, it should work in any [Reagent] app.

 Visit http://www.bootstraptoggle.com for demos of the abilities.